streamingfast/substreams-database-change/README.md

 # Substreams Database Change

-> Developer preview
+> Developer preview, used by database-like Substreams sinks like [substreams-sink-postgres](https://github.com/streamingfast/substreams-sink-postgres) and [substreams-sink-mongodb](https://github.com/streamingfast/substreams-sink-mongodb)

-`substreams-dataabse` crate contains all the definitions for the database changes which can be emitted by a substream.
+`substreams-database` crate contains all the definitions for the database changes which can be emitted by a substream.

 ### Install protoc